Mohammed-Savage/Boutique_Bazaar/scrap_notes.md

 If we're so inclined we may install and use snippets for easier code construction: ES7+ React/Redux/React-Native snippets

 We changed the colorModeValue in app.jsx.
 Fiddle with it if it doesn't look appealing.

+We also une npm i zustand to create the product.js file in src/store to globally store our product state.